 Too technical for you?

 Because of growing privacy concerns and increasing online censorship, VPN demand has skyrocketed.
-More and more people nowadays are using VPNs to gain access to restricted websites and overcome internet censorship.
+More and more people in Spain and around the world nowadays are using VPNs to gain access to restricted websites and overcome internet censorship.

 How does a VPN work?